telekom-security/tpotce/README.md

 - **Deprecated tools**
   - *ctop* will no longer be part of T-Pot.
 - **Update Feature**
-  - For the ones who like to live on the bleeding edge of T-Pot development there is now a update script available in `/opt/tpot/update.sh`.
+  - For the ones who like to live on the bleeding edge of T-Pot development there is now an update script available in `/opt/tpot/update.sh`.
   - This feature is beta and is mostly intended to provide you with the latest development advances without the need of reinstalling T-Pot.

 <a name="concept"></a>